Alfresco/alfresco-transform-core/docs/engine_config.md

       ]
     },
 ```
-*  There are two types of transformOptions, *transformOptionsValue* and *transformOptionsGroup*.
+*  There are two types of transformOptions, *transformOptionsValue* and *transformOptionsGroup*:
-   *  The transformOptionsValue is used to represent a single transformation option, it is defined by a **name**
+   *  _TransformOptionsValue_ is used to represent a single transformation option, it is defined
-   and an optional **required** field.
+   by a **name** and an optional **required** field.
-   *  TransformOptionGroup represents a group of one or more options, it is used to group options that define a
+   *  _TransformOptionGroup_ represents a group of one or more options, it is used to group
+   options that define a
    characteristic.
 In the above snippet all the options for crop are defined under a group, it is recommended to
    use this approach as it is easier to read.
 A transformOptionsGroup can contain one or more transformOptionsValue
    and transformOptionsGroup.